QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Comparison with other boundary conditions

-As anticipated in \scn{methods}, the finite volume effect is significantly larger with the MIT boundary than the other boundary conditions.
-The APBC and the IR momentum cutoff show very little deviation from the infinite volume result already at $L$=5 fm.
+As anticipated in \scn{methods}, the finite volume effect is significantly larger with the MIT boundary than what is seen with the other boundary conditions.
+The APBC and the IR momentum cutoff show very little deviation from the infinite volume result even at $L$=5 fm.
 The PBC is expected to show even less finite volume effect than the APBC, as has been seen in lattice studies.
 In the chiral symmetry broken phase, the finite volume effect with the MIT boundary condition on a sphere is clearly more than that with APBC and IR cutoff, despite the volume of the sphere being about four times larger than those with a cubic geometry.
-In the high-temperature symmetry restored phase the boundary effect is substantially smaller for all the boundary conditions. \fgn{AllBC} indicates, in our view, that the studies with the APBC and similar boundary conditions significantly underestimate the finite volume effect. \\
+In the high-temperature symmetry restored phase the boundary effect is substantially smaller for all the boundary conditions.